Today was perfect. A perfect Sunday of this holiday weekend, spent with most of my family, in Minnesota.

 Remove the chicken and sauce from heat and allow to cool completely, before

-wrapping in the puff pastries (this can be done the night before...chill in
+puff pastries (this can be done the night before...chill in

 the refrigerator, and pull out when you are ready to assemble the parcels)